guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-ksql-server/README.md

 **Step 4: (patch for telegraf)**

-Finally patch your statefulSet to start monitoring:
+Finally patch your deployment to start monitoring:

-- Modify 04-patch-confluent-ksql-server.yml to match the name of your statefulSet (default named zookeeper)
+- Modify 04-patch-confluent-ksql-server.yml to match the name of your deployment (default named zookeeper)

-- Patch your statefulSet (modify the name of your statefulSet and namespace in the kubectl command line if different):
+- Patch your deployment (modify the name of your deployment and namespace in the kubectl command line if different):

 ```
 kubectl --namespace kafka patch deployment confluent-oss-cp-ksql-server --patch "$(cat 04-patch-confluent-ksql-server.yml )"